NativeScript/nativescript-app-templates/packages/template-tab-navigation/README.md

 There is one main folder that holds the tabs page:
 - `/tabs/tabs-page.js` - sets up the tab navigation page layout and references the navigatable views contents via custom components.

-There are five blank custom components used for the tab views located in these folders:
+There are three blank custom components used for the tab views located in these folders:
 - `/tabs/browse`
-- `/tabs/featured`
 - `/tabs/home`
 - `/tabs/search`
-- `/tabs/settings`

 ### Styling
 This template is set up to use SASS for styling.
 All classes used are based on the {N} core theme – consult the [documentation](https://docs.nativescript.org/angular/ui/theme.html#theme) to understand how to customize it.
 Check it out to see what classes you can use on which component.